NensiH/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
+   Based on Goals, Less Amounts of Goals has more successful outcomes.

  1. In the new sheet, created the following columns to hold the data:
     Goal
     Number Successful